don-han/vercon/README.md

 ## Features

 - Vercon will save a new version only if the file is edited.
-- Version IDs are timestamps which are very human-readable
+- Version IDs are timestamps which are very human-readable, so it's easy to navigate
 - Autosave

 ## Cons
-- cannot save to cloud
+- cannot save to remote repository